Client: Arts Council of Fort Worth and Tarrant County

 Jim HIrschfield and Sonya Ishii

 As artists, we met with the community to discuss their history and aspirations, what was important to them and what they hoped the artwork would reflect.
-As we designed our concept their words range loudly, and we believe we were able to address their hopes for the artwork.
+As we designed our concept their words range loudly, and we believe we were able to address their goals for the artwork.
 We then worked closely with the Arts Council of Fort Worth to bring our ideas to fruition.